-As the first product designer, I collaborated with the two startup founders and four engineers over an eight week period to release the second iteration of the product.
+As the first product designer, I collaborated with the two startup founders and four engineers to prepare the second iteration of the product.

 Competitive analysis, task analysis, user flows, wireframes, engineering coordination, usability tests, voice and tone analysis, design system, and clickable prototypes.